CarnegieLearningInc/DocGrapher/README.md

 Software development tends to be a little bit more straightforward, with simpler hierarchies and well-defined objects interacting with other objects in well-defined ways.
 Still, if the project has source code across multiple languages it may be difficult to get a bird's eye view of the project.
 Our annotation scheme can help.

-Suppose software-developer Susan has been assigned to make a small modification to a component of an app called `Mr Mustacher`, which allows users to upload images with funny captions and the software adds a mustache to the face.
+Suppose software-developer Susan has been assigned to make a small modification to a component of an app called `Mr Mustacher`, which allows users to upload pictures of their friends with funny captions and the software adds a mustache to the face.
 It's rad.

 Susan needs to fix a unicode bug in the uploading process where the text caption is not correctly transferred from the website to the server (unfortunately, non-ascii characters are being omitted).
 Coming into this project, it is not immediately obvious where the communication between the website and server take place.

-A graph of this project generated with DocGrapher will show two distinct subgraphs -- one containing files that handle user input and another with files from the server that process user input.
+A graph of this project generated with DocGrapher will show two distinct subgraphs -- one containing files for the website (that handle user input) and another with files from the server (that adds a mustache and caption).
 The communication between those two components will be represented as a single edge between two large subgraphs, clearly marking Susan's points of investigation.

-## Annotation Schema
+## Annotation Scheme

 The DocGrapher will crawl through every file in a specified directory looking for annotations.
 When found, the files and their corresponding annotations are added to the graph.
 The annotations are: